-The Greeks make spoon sweets out of all sorts of fruits and even vegetables and these charming and tasty little delicacies were traditionally brought out and served when visitors came to call.
+The Greeks make spoon sweets out of all sorts of fruits and even vegetables and these charming and tasty little delicacies are traditionally brought out and served when visitors came to call.

-You can also add a spoonful of this swet fruity syrup to the bottom of a champagne glass and top it up with bubbles of choice!
+Or you can also add a spoonful of this sweet fruity syrup to the bottom of a champagne glass and top it up with bubbles of choice!

-I love the spiciness of this spoon sweet as apricots on their own though delicious can sometimes need just a little boost on the flavour side so adding vanilla, cinnamon and star anise really lifts their flavour and makes this spiced apricot spoon sweet really pack a punch in the flavour department.
+Adding vanilla, cinnamon and star anise really lifts their flavour and makes this spiced apricot spoon sweet really pack a punch and tickle those taste buds.

 So there you are, a wee touch of Greek style Larder Love from me over here in Crete.